What is Yoga Therapy?

-This course usually meets weekly for two-hour classes over 8 consecutive weeks.
+THE COURSE HAS BEGUN, BUT PLEASE TELL US YOU’RE INTERESTED & WE’LL LET YOU KNOW WHEN WE SCHEDULE THE NEXT ONE!
 This evidence-informed series, which blends yogic tools with contemporary neuroscience principles, has been offered successfully by The Minded Institute in the UK for years.
 If you are anxious, depressed, or simply recognize that you're stressed-out and looking for an alternative way of Being, this 8-week series offers concrete tools to help.
 Students can expect a moderately active practice, but no previous yoga experience is required; if needed, we can arrange private instruction before the course begins.
 Please check your schedule before registering; to get the most benefit from this series, you will be committing to the full 8 weeks when you do so. $395 course fee includes manual and companion weekly audio practices.
 Please email us for more information and to register.

 Many students choose to take the course more than once—a great idea, as there's lots to learn.
 Please ask me about discounted rates for series alumni!

 Yoga Therapist Training